 AOS has standing committees related to almost every aspect of ornithology and the Society — there’s guaranteed to be one related to your interests, and the Society couldn’t function without the support of our volunteer committee members.

 The AOS Council is the Society’s governing body.
-If you’re interested in helping set the course for AOS’s future, or you know others that are, consider submitting your nomination(s) for an open position during the next nomination cycle.
+If you’re interested in helping set the course for AOS’s future, or you know others that are, consider submitting your nomination(s) for an open position during the next election cycle.